-Providing fiber-rich nutrition products for diets that support digestive health.
+Providing a fiber-rich nutrition product for diets that support digestive health.

 Understanding Digestive Health

 What causes constipation and bowel irregularity?

 Most people experience constipation or bowel irregularity at some point.
 The most commonly cited causes are a lack of dietary fiber, lack of activity or exercise, and insufficient fluid intake, according to the NIH National Institute of Aging.
 They outline the potential causes of constipation as:

 - People who don’t eat enough high-fiber foods like vegetables, fruits, and whole grains may be prone to constipation.

 - Often, older people are at greater risk for constipation.
 People who have problems with their teeth or swallowing difficulties sometimes tend to eat soft foods that contain little fiber, which can contribute to constipation.
 They also may not be drinking enough water or liquid.